Nazek-Altayeb/Computer-Science-Quiz/README.md

     - Data (questions and answers) have been loaded from Open TRAVIA as json data.

 # Testing

+## First Test scenario
+- First, user fill in his/her (Name , amount of questions, difficulty level)
+- Press on 'start quiz' button
+- Second, the quiz area is displayed containing (Timer , Question counter, a question with four answer-options, two counters to accumulate the correct and incorrect answers).
+- Third, once the user select an answer, he should click on 'submit answer', then one of the counters (correct answer, incorrect answer) will be increased by 1.
+- when user answers all question with the given amount of time, the final score is displayed.
+- Finally, the user is given a choice to take the quiz again.

+## Second Test scenario
+- First, user fill in his/her (Name , amount of questions, difficulty level)
+- Press on 'start quiz' button
+- Second, the quiz area is displayed containing (Timer , Question counter, a question with four answer-options, two counters to accumulate the correct and incorrect answers).
+- Third, once the user select an answer, he should click on 'submit answer', then one of the counters (correct answer, incorrect answer) will be increased by 1.
+- in case time is over, the question area is freezed (no way to submit more answers) and the final score is displayed.
+- Finally, the user is given a choice to take the quiz again.

 ## Validation
 1. W3C Markup Validator ( [Results](./assets/documents/w3c-html-result.png) )
     - The page has passed the validation test with no error.